suffolklibraries/lgc/content/collections/pages/accessibility-statement.md

                 text: 'Some images do not contain appropriate alt text for screen readers' -
                 type: text
                 text: ': Some images have no appropriate alt text, mainly because old content has been imported on several occasions over a period of seven years.
 All web editors have been trained in appplying meaningful alt text to images and have been asked to update CMS images where they find missing text.
-Please report any images which do not alt text to help@suffolklibraries.co.uk.'
+Please report any images which do not alt text to '
               -
+                type: text
+                marks:
+                  -
+                    type: link
+                    attrs:
+                      href: 'mailto:library.help@suffolk.gov.uk'
+                      rel: null
+                      target: null
+                      title: null
+                text: library.help@suffolk.gov.uk
+              -
+                type: text
+                text: .
+  -
     type: heading
     attrs:
+      textAlign: left
       level: 3
     content:
       -